Lydiaade/Team-Rota-Generator/README.md

 - [ ] Pull out roles and generate template csv file based on roles
 - [ ] Avoid overwriting previous rota generated -> currently same file name is used

+### Big Goals
+- Send out calendar invite with details of shift to member emails with respective shifts

 ### Practices to implement
 - Test driven development, testing all lines of code
 - Test coverage on the project